Jackie E. Hoermann-Elliott, PhD

 2019-2020 FYC Research Assistant

-Jodi Meyer is an MA student here at TWU.
-She graduated from Angelo State University with her BA in English and Philosophy in 2018 and is now working towards a graduate degree for a career in editing.
-She is a plan-oriented person and very excited to use that in helping the FYC program.
-Jodi joined the FYC Leadership team as a research assistant for the 2019-2020 academic year, and she has been an invaluable asset to the program.
-She is currently working on a study for FYC to gauge the efficacy of our Writing Counts Program.
+Meyer graduated from Angelo State University with her BA in English and Philosophy in 2018 and is working towards a graduate degree for a career in editing.
+She is a plan-oriented person and was very excited to use that in helping the FYC program.
+Meyer joined the FYC Leadership team as a research assistant for the 2019-2020 academic year, and she assisted the program in a study to gauge the efficacy of our Writing Counts Program.